Setting the scene

 I only want to see today’s journal entries most of the time.
 Slow because

-every one of those entries requires a separate call to joplin
+every one of those entries requires a separate call to joplin.
+Joplin is

 lovely, but it expects to be used as a persistent application.
 The command